Cyn-thia/Meet-Me-Halfway/project-worksheet.md

 ## Additional Libraries
  Use this section to list all supporting libraries and thier role in the project.

+[Google-Maps-React Library](https://github.com/fullstackreact/google-maps-react "Google-Maps-React Library").
+Used this library to render the map

 ## Code Snippet

 Use this section to include a brief code snippet of functionality that you are proud of an a brief description